Teen Driver Motor Vehicle Accidents

-Teens Account for Majority of all Car Accident Deaths.
+Teens Account for the Majority of all Car Accident Deaths.

 Most teens don't die from drugs, suicide, gangs, or shootings.
-NHTSA statistics show car accidents cause most teen fatalities ages 15-20.
-(Source).
-In fact, they account for one-third of deaths in that age group.
+NHTSA statistics show car accidents cause most teen fatalities ages 15-20, or one-third of car crash deaths.
+(Source). .

 Many teens die in speeding cars, or from street racing.
 Most accidents take place after teens become distracted by friends.
 But the radio or CD player is also a culprit.
 Text messages and mobile cell phone calls are big distractions.